vlstill/tedi/results.md

 ---

 My work so far has been mostly concerned with analysis of parallel programs and the DIVINE model checker \cite{DIVINEToolPaper2017}.
-It started during my bachelor studies with techniques for compression of state space, which resulted in publication \cite{RSB15TC}.
+It started during my bachelor studies with techniques for compression of state space, which resulted in the publication \cite{RSB15TC}.
 During my master's study, my work included heuristics for state space exploration \cite{SRB14CSDR} and transformations of LLVM Intermediate Representation \cite{SRB15weakmem, mgrthesis}.
 These transformations included optimizations which can lead to more efficient verifications and transformations for relaxed memory models.

-During my PhD work, I fist focused mostly on general verification of parallel C and C++ programs.
+During my PhD work, I first focused mostly on general verification of parallel C and C++ programs.
 This included revised support for the C++ exceptions in DIVINE \cite{SRB2017except} and a lot of work on the new version of DIVINE which mostly had character of implementation and resulted in a tool paper \cite{DIVINEToolPaper2017}.

 # Published Papers